12 in. Heavy Duty Landscape Staples - 37% Thicker - 8 Gauge Steel

 - Multiple quantities: landscape sod staples available in 500, 1000 and more

-- Sharp chisel point: effortless application
+- Easy Installation: Sharp chisel point ends for effortless application.

 - The chisel point creates a sharp angle that makes the landscape staples installation process faster and easier